ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 # Simplistic classification and visualizing topic models

 This directory contains a set of files used to demonstrate two things: 1) a simplistic machine learning classification system, and 2) a couple of rudimentary methods for visualizing topic models.
+In the end, these things represent opportunities for librarianship.

 ## Simplistic classification